benjaminmayo/merchantkit/README.md

 - Permissive open source license.
 - Compatibility with latest Swift version using idiomatic language constructs.

 The codebase is in flux right now and the project does not guarantee API stability. `MerchantKit` is useful, it works, and will probably save you time.
-That being said, `MerchantKit` is by no means finished The test suite is patchy.
+That being said, `MerchantKit` is by no means finished.
+The test suite is patchy.

 ## Installation